Queen's solar design team

 What does QSDT do?

-The Queen's Solar Design Team aims to provide both hands-on-experience and education to students interested in sustainable technology development.
-Since 2011, the team has shifted its focus from building solar vehicles to designing and engineering a fully off-grid, autonomous house named the Queen's Solar Education Centre (QSEC), located on our campus!
+The Queen's Solar Design Team aims to provide hands-on experience and education to students interested in sustainable technology development.
+Since 2011, the team has shifted its focus from building solar vehicles to designing and engineering a fully off-grid, autonomous house, the Queen's Solar Education Centre (QSEC), located on Queen's University West Campus.